Ultimate ALASKA Travel Guide

 Very few people pay a visit to Alaska without adding Denali National Park to their itinerary.
-While most will not summit America's tallest peak, there is plenty of hiking, camping and wildlife viewing to be had.
+While most will not summit America’s tallest peak, there is plenty of hiking, camping, and wildlife viewing to do.

 There is no shortage of great things to do in Alaska during your visit and the biggest problem you’ll face is fitting them all into your itinerary.

 Each region has its own offering and unique things to check out during a visit, so be sure to look at all of our Alaska content once you decide where you’re itinerary will take you.

 PAN FOR GOLD AT GOLD DREDGE 8: Learn about the Gold Rush and visit Gold Dredge 8 outside of Fairbanks, Alaska.
 Still operating as a gold excavation site, you can learn how to pan for gold and tour the inside of the massive dredge machines.

 SOAK IN THE CHENA HOT SPRINGS: The resort here was developed around a massive, naturally occurring hot springs.
 Today you can visit the Chena Hot Springs property, stay in the lodge and partake in several adventures while also using the hot springs.
 It is also one of the best places in Alaska to view the Northern Lights during winter.